resourcepool/training-java/README.md

 User created: `admincdb`
 with password: `qwerty1234`

+###Bonus
+If you already know about [Docker](https://docker.io):
+Create a **Dockerfile** and wrap your mysql server instance inside a docker image.
+Create a container, and create a run script to load the database each time it runs (or use tmpfs).
+Use the container instead of the local MySQL server instance.

+`
+NOTE: Docker containers are very useful when it comes to bootstrapping your development environment.
+We entered the era of micro-services, which means it is not uncommon to have multiple containers running at the same time necessary to run your module.
+`

 ##2.
 IDE
 ###2.1.
 Eclipse
 - Add your project to the current workspace: **File** -> **Import** -> **Existing projects into workspace**